sap-tutorials/Tutorials/tutorials/xsa-sapui5-metadata/xsa-sapui5-metadata.md

 ---
-title: Use OData Metadata to dynamically create the columns
+title: Use oData Metadata to dynamically create the columns
-description: Use OData Metadata to dynamically create the columns
+description: Use oData Metadata to dynamically create the columns
 tags: [  tutorial>intermediate, topic>html5, topic>odata, topic>sapui5, products>sap-hana ]
 ---
 ## Prerequisites